 As it happens, giving customers a mobile-friendly, responsive web experience also supports PGE’s critical business goals:

 - Deliver high-value information to customers in their preferred channels.

 - Easily enroll customers in programs and services, including online registration, paperless billing, AutoPay and Equal Pay.

-Through its design, content and interactions PortlandGeneral.com will put energy use into meaningful context for its customers.
+Through its design, content, and interactions PortlandGeneral.com will put energy use into a meaningful context for its customers.

 Together, our teams worked to improve the user experience, rebuild the website into a versatile, responsive design, and replatform onto a new content management system (CMS) that the business could more easily maintain.

 In working with PGE to craft the vision for their digital experience, we kept customers front and center and identified three key emotional outcomes: